Body

 Accommodations may include, but are not limited to:

-- Sign language interpreters
+• Sign language interpreters

-- Captioning services (CART)
+• Captioning services (CART)

-- Extended time on examinations
+• Extended time on examinations

-- Distraction-reduced examinations
+• Distraction-reduced examinations

-- Specialized software
+• Specialized software

-- GENIO (note-taking)
+• GENIO (note-taking)

-- Bookshare (text to speech
+• Bookshare (text to speech)

-Accommodation letters are developed collaboratively by an Advisor/Navigator of SDRC and the student with a disability.
+Accommodation letters are developed collaboratively by a Student Support Specialist of SDRC and the student with a disability using the documentation as an important piece of the process.
 These letters are for the student’s professors and indicate recommended accommodations.
-The nature of individual courses and course requirements vary, e.g. labs versus lectures.
+The nature of individual courses and course requirements varies, e.g. labs versus lectures.
+A disability may impact some classes differently than others, which requires an individualized plan.

 Accommodations are not retroactive.